 Creating a Memory Box for Residents with Dementia

 For seniors with Alzheimer’s, a memory box helps recall people and events from the past.
+The residents of our Alzheimer’s care facility love being able to look back at memories and keepsakes from their lives!
 These memories, thought to be lost, can stimulate the senior emotionally and prompt a conversation with loved ones.
 Something as simple as the feel of an old baseball glove, the familiar texture of seashells collected on vacation or childhood photos are the types of items that hold precious memories.
 A Memory Box containing these meaningful reminders can be a source of pleasure and encouragement for a loved one as they make the journey into old age.

 Reasons to Create a Memory Box